Foucault pendulum

 The Foucault pendulum or Foucault's pendulum is a simple device named after French physicist Léon Foucault, conceived as an experiment to demonstrate the Earth's rotation.
 If a long and heavy pendulum suspended from the high roof above a circular area is monitored over an extended period of time, its plane of oscillation appears to change spontaneously as the Earth makes its 24-hourly rotation.
 This effect is greatest at the poles and diminishes with lower latitude until it no longer exists at Earth's equator.

-The pendulum was introduced in 1851 and was the first experiment to give simple, direct evidence of the Earth's rotation.
-Foucault followed up in 1852 with a gyroscope experiment to further demonstrate the Earth's rotation.
+Foucault introduced his pendulum in 1851 in the first experiment to give simple, direct evidence of the Earth's rotation, which he further demonstrated in 1852 with a gyroscope experiment.
 Foucault pendulums have become popular in science museums and universities.